BackupFoundLostCode/P.E.T/README.md

 It is now possible to search through an entire list; simply add it to the “NameList.txt” file.
 Each entry must be on a separate line.

+The functions for placing and deleting data are still to come.

 (The letter of your USB device must be D... or you can change it yourself in the code).